zajchikua/SimpleConsole/README.md

 add unit tests  - researching

 #Implementation:
-1. Handle special cases, like ending the seesion, or sending null input.
+1. Handle special cases, like ending the session, or sending null input.
 2. Depending on the input the data structure would be different Check is the string is all integers .
 Implement mathematical actions per description.
 Check if it has spaces and integers only --> if yes, do the computations per req.